 Access logs of CLB are mainly used to quickly locate and troubleshoot issues.
 The access logging feature includes log reporting, storage, and search:

 - Currently, access logs can be stored in CLS only for layer-7 protocols (HTTP/HTTPS) but not layer-4 protocols (TCP/UDP/TCP SSL).

-- The access log service for CLB is free of charge, and you only need to pay for CLS usage.
+- Configuring CLB access logs to be stored in CLS is now free of charge.
+You only need to pay for the CLS service.